Skip to main content

 DevSecOps drives value

 The trusty mainframe combined with DevSecOps can deliver value more efficiently and effectively, while also reducing the risk of technical debt and legacy issues.
+DevSecOps isn’t a magic wand, but it can be a powerful ally in combining tried-and-true legacy technology with the business need for modernization.

 Guilherme Cartier is the Associate Director of Infrastructure and Cloud Architecture for Kyndryl.